 Update on the Naloxone Distribution Program

-As of August 16, 2019, the NDP has distributed over 230,000 units of naloxone.
 The figures below show the types of organizations that have received naloxone, as well as opioid overdoses and approved naloxone by county per population.
+Learn more about the impact of the NDP in this slide deck.

 Figure 3.
 Naloxone Units by Type of Organization